-- download from gov.uk/government/publications/budgeting-loanclaim-form - pick up from your local Jobcentre Plus office (gov.uk/contact-jobcentre-plus) - request by calling 0800 169 0140.
+- download from gov.uk/government/publications/budgeting-loanclaim-form - pick up from your local Jobcentre Plus office (gov.uk/contact-jobcentre-plus) - request by calling the Social Fund Enquiry Line on 0800 169 0140.

 Your claim can take up to seven days if you apply online or 21 days by post.
 It's usually quicker if you apply online.
 Contact our Helpline for support to apply online (0800 319 6789).